Overview

 What is it?

-is a plugin which is automatically applied whenever you use the
+The custom-gradle-core-plugin is a plugin which is automatically applied whenever you use the

 custom-gradle and apply any other Holy Gradle plugin.